 Does Taiwan Offer a Digital Nomad Visa?

 Taiwan doesn’t offer a digital nomad visa.
 But offer the Gold Card.
-This 4-1 visa will give you an open permit, access to a community of other gold cardholders, taxed 50% of income above $109,000, and stay in Taiwan for three years.
+This 4-in-1 visa will give you an open permit, access to a community of other gold cardholders, taxed 50% of income above $109,000, and stay in Taiwan for 3 years.

 - Arts & Culture

 - Science and Technology

 Say you want to apply in the Field of Culture and Arts.
 One of the requirements involves receiving domestically or internationally recognized awards for visual arts works you’ve created.
 Examples of awards the websites list include the New York Art Directors Club Annual Awards and Bologna Children’s Book Fair: Illustrator’s Award.

 The government does offer flexibility.
 In every category, they’ll have an area labeled with the following tab: